Get to know PeekMed

 However, as for its goal, one thing is common: Computer-Assisted Interventions aim to improve precision and facilitate minimally invasive approaches.

-The main goal is to analyze, evaluate and perform surgical and therapeutic interventions.
+The main goal is to analyze, evaluate, and perform surgical and therapeutic interventions.
 This allows surgeons to achieve precise viewing, tracking, positioning, and angling of surgical instruments.

 How does Image-Guided Surgery work and how can it be used?